Clubs and Organizations

 appropriate responses to student issues and related problems.
 The Council also promotes

 student activities that enhance service learning through social, cultural, service,

 Advisor: Sherri Osborne 724.287.8711 x8448

-The purpose of the Rho Phi Chapter of Phi Theta Kappa is to recognize and encourage scholarship among BC3 students.
-Phi Theta Kappa also provides the opportunity for the development of leadership and service.
+- The purpose of the Rho Phi Chapter of Phi Theta Kappa is to foster the ideals of scholarship,

 - $150 per semester

 - At least 12 credits taken at BC3 in college level coursework (preferred)